dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 ## 4 - Conclusion

 This was a quick, and fun little project that i put together in a flash, but is all ready starting to feel like a game.
+However there is still a great deal of room for improvement with it also.
+I like to try to keep the projects in these canvas examples posts fairly simple and basic though so that I do not have to write an extremely lengthly amount of written content outlining the example.